charlestolley/python-snmp/docs/source/snmp.rst

       allowable to create multiple threads, each with exclusive access to one or more ``Manager``\s.

+      Provide the `address` parameter with the address of the remote host that this object will manage.
+The precise format depends on the `domain`.
+For UDP over IPv4, it expects a :class:`str` containing the IP address.
+If the remote engine is listening on a non-standard port, this argument also accepts a tuple containing both the IP address and the port number.

+      Similarly, the `localAddress` parameter allows you to select the IP address and port that the ``Manager`` will use to send and receive messages.

+      The `autowait` parameter assigns a default value for the `wait` parameter to the ``Manager``'s request methods.
+If not given, its value falls back on the `autowait` parameter provided in the :class:`Engine` constructor.
+      See the :doc:`manager` page for an explanation of the `wait` parameter.

       `address` and `version` are the only positional arguments.
 All other arguments should be passed by keyword, as their ordering is subject to change in future library versions.
 The set of available keyword arguments depends on the SNMP version.
 See the duplicate method definitions below for details on version-specific arguments.
 The `version` parameter defaults to the :class:`Engine`'s `defaultVersion`.

-      The data type of `address` depends on the `domain` (which defaults to the :class:`Engine`'s `defaultDomain`).
-For UDP over IP, it it expects a :class:`str` containing the IP address.
-If the remote engine is listening on a non-standard port, this argument also accepts a 2-tuple, containing the IP address and UDP port number.

-      The `autowait` parameter assigns a default value for the `wait` parameter to the ``Manager``'s request methods.
-If not given, its value falls back on the `autowait` parameter provided in the :class:`Engine` constructor.
-      See the :doc:`manager` page for an explanation of the `wait` parameter.

    .. method:: Manager(address, version=SNMPv3, domain=None, \
       localAddress=None, autowait=None, engineID=None, securityModel=None, \